==> Living With Aspergers: Help for Couples

-This doesn't make sense to some men with Asperger's.
+This doesn't make sense to some men on the autism spectrum.
 They think they have officially "arrived" and that there is no need to continue to "work" on the relationship.
-Think of it like this:

 Once the romantic phase is over with, the real work begins.
 For example, he has to have conversations about things that may not be so "fun" (e.g., has to listen to your past troubles, trials, and tribulations; listens to you sharing your past, which is what most people do in order to build trust and a bond).

 He may have to go with you to family gatherings (socializing is NOT a strong point of people with Asperger's).
 He has to work on conflict resolution (another skill that is typically lacking).
 He has to deal with the anxiety that goes with moving to the next level of the relationship, such as a proposal and marriage - AND KIDS!
 Now, in the mind of some men on the spectrum, the relationship is getting too messy and complicated.
 Thus, they rethink their commitment level.

 - So how do I survive this?
 I loved him completely.
 I cherished every moment.
 And I loved every part of him.
 He said he had loved me for 30 years. (obsession?)
 He was so happy we were together and so was I. I didn't want anything more than for us to be what we were.
 I didn't ask more of him.
 And now I am a casual friend, if that.
 Thrown away like last night's supper.
 I am truly dying inside.